jwoglom/tconnectsync/README.md

 ## Setup

-Create a file named `.env` containing configuration values.
+Create a file named `.env` containing configuration values inside the checked-out tconnectsync folder (the same folder as `main.py`).
 You should specify the following parameters:

 ```bash
 # Your credentials for t:connect